dingyingliu/CIVI/README.md

   --max-qa 120
 ```

 The pipeline generates questions from one source page per model call, performs structural checks, and verifies supporting quotations against the source text.
-Questions in the released dataset were additionally reviewed by two domain experts, and questions flagged by either reviewer were removed; the automatic checks alone do not reproduce that step.
+Questions in the released dataset were additionally reviewed by two domain experts, and questions flagged by either reviewer were removed, the automatic checks alone do not reproduce that step.

 Ingestion, generation, benchmarking, and diagnosis together form the full pipeline: pages in, attributed failures out.

 ## Reproducibility and intended use

 - Live-search results may vary as search indexes, source pages, models, and APIs change.
-- Evaluation and generation use temperature 0; benchmark caches and outputs are stored under `code/output/`.
+- Evaluation and generation use temperature 0, benchmark caches and outputs are stored under `code/output/`.
 - The released source-text indexes do not include the full page contents required for exact source-injection reruns.
 - CIVI is intended for research evaluation, not for legal, medical, tax, benefits, or other professional advice.

 ## License

 The software is released under the MIT License (`code/LICENSE`).
 The dataset, distributed separately on Hugging Face, is released under CC BY 4.0 (`code/LICENSE-DATA`).
-The linked government pages remain subject to their publishers' terms.

 ## Citation